MICHELLE KATZ, MA

 Sara works with people recovering from process and substance addictions, deepening her awareness of the impact of our current culture's disconnect from each other, from the earth, and most importantly, from themselves.
 Sara also works with those dealing with various mental health issues, and believes the current system for treating these issues is deeply flawed, and is continually reimagining a more holistic and effective approach.

 Sara's personal journey of healing and re-connection includes yoga, African and Haitian dance, art, music, gardening, cooking, meditation, ritual, ceremony, spending as much time outside as possible, and mothering her young daughter.

-Founder of Rites of Awareness, Facilitator
+Rites of Passage Facilitator

 Oscar C. Pérez PhD

 Grief and Rites of Passage Facilitator